 Using a trading plan to manage your emotions

 Often a trader’s reaction to exiting a stock is based on their fear of losing and a lack of faith in their trading plan (if they have one) or their ability to be profitable.
-I guarantee you that if you have a written trading plan that you have back tested over many years, on many different stocks, that has proven you can be profitable, you will have faith in your plan and your ability to enact that plan.
+I guarantee you that if you have a written trading plan that you have back-tested over many years, on many different stocks, that has proven you can be profitable, you will have faith in your plan and your ability to enact that plan.
 Indeed, this will give you the confidence to know when to hold on and when to sell your shares, as you will understand the personality of the stock.

-I personally hand charted five stocks for a whole year before I started trading and I back tested my trading plan to make sure I could work it and make money.
+I personally hand charted five stocks for a whole year before I started trading and I back-tested my trading plan to make sure I could work it and make money.
 Yes it was hard holding back from actually placing my money on the market (which is common with most people) because in my mind I felt like I could be making money if I was trading.
-But the fact of the matter is that without the knowledge and confidence to understand how the stock will unfold, it is highly likely you will end up losing most, if not all of your money because you are ill prepared.
+But the fact of the matter is that without the knowledge and confidence to understand how the stock will unfold, it is highly likely you will end up losing most, if not all of your money because you are ill-prepared.

-Think about it, if after reading a book on skydiving I said to you let’s go and jump out of plane, you would probably think I was crazy and a risk taker.
+Think about it, if after reading a book on skydiving I said to you let’s go and jump out of a plane, you would probably think I was crazy and a risk taker.
 In fact, I am sure if you were standing at the door of the plane with nothing between you and the ground, you would be wishing you had spent a lot of time practising the skill to ensure your success.
-The best traders I know spend a great deal of time practising and back testing their trading plans, and you can guess who are the most profitable on the market.
+The best traders I know spend a great deal of time practising and back-testing their trading plans, and you can guess who is the most profitable on the market.

-When is the best time to sell shares
+When is the best time to sell shares?

 As I mentioned previously, knowing when to sell will depend on the market you are trading.
 For example, if you are trading blue chip stocks over the medium term, then setting a price target on a profitable trade, which is common for many traders, is what I call financial suicide.
 This is because your job as a trader is to take the lowest possible risk each and every time you trade.

-So why would you consider exiting a profitable trade when you know with 100 percent certainty that the stock is trending in the right direction.
+So why would you consider exiting a profitable trade when you know with 100 per cent certainty that the stock is trending in the right direction?
 Not only will you be taking smaller profits but you will most likely enter another trade that you don’t even know will be profitable.
-If you are using trend following indicators, such as trend lines or moving averages, let these tools do the work for you by telling you when and where to sell your shares - do not second guess them by exiting early.
+If you are using trend-following indicators, such as trend lines or moving averages, let these tools do the work for you by telling you when and where to sell your shares - do not second guess them by exiting early.

-Setting tight stop losses on blue chip shares is another reason why many traders fail as they end up selling their shares too early for fear of losing.
-Once you enter a trade, you need to let the stock settle into a trend but if you set a stop loss of around 5 percent, for example, not only is there very little room for the stock to move but you will decrease your profitability.
-Therefore, the minimum you should set your stop loss to know when to sell your blue chip shares is 10 to 15 percent below your buy price, although this will depend on the volatility of the stock.
+Setting tight stop losses on blue-chip shares is another reason why many traders fail as they end up selling their shares too early for fear of losing.
+Once you enter a trade, you need to let the stock settle into a trend but if you set a stop loss of around 5 per cent, for example, not only is there very little room for the stock to move but you will decrease your profitability.
+Therefore, the minimum you should set your stop loss to know when to sell your blue chip shares is 10 to 15 per cent below your buy price, although this will depend on the volatility of the stock.